wfschneidergroup/wfschneidergroup.github.io/Instructions to update group webpage.md

 1. Have a Github account
 2. Ask Prof. Schneider (or anyone else who has access to the group Github account) to add you to the contributor to the webpage repository.
 3. Then git clone the web folder to your own laptop.
-> git clone link
+'''git clone link   '''
 ## Section B. General Procedures to edit files
  After you have a Github account and have cloned the web folder to your local folder, you can start to make modifications to update the web page.
 Each update consists of 3 steps.
 1. Git pull to download the latest version of files
-> git pull
+'''git pull  '''
 2. Edit/add/delete specific files
 When you have the latest version of files, you can make any modifications on the files in your local   folder.
 The details to make modifications for each page are listed in section C&D.
 3. Git add, commit and push the files to the remote
 After you make modifications, you have to
-> git add .
+'''git add .
-> git commit -m ‘description of the update’
+git commit -m ‘description of the update’
-> git push
+git push   '''
 4. Preview the webpage on your local host
 If you want to preview the webpage on your local host before you push the files to Github, you can follow the instructions in the following link:
 https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/